Yusuke Ishida

-Yusuke Ishida (石田 侑資, Ishida Yusuke) is a Japanese footballer who plays as a defender for club Iwaki FC.
+Yusuke Ishida (石田 侑資, Ishida Yusuke) is a Japanese footballer who plays as a defender for club Kyoto Sanga.

 Club career

 Ishida began his first professional career with Gainare Tottori in 2021.
 When he made his J.League debut as a substitute in the 54th minute of the opening match against Kagoshima United, he scored his first professional goal in the 60th minute.
 He contributed to the come from behind victory.
 He left the club in 2022 after two seasons at Tottori.

 On 7 December 2022, Ishida joined newly promoted J2 League team Iwaki FC for the 2023 season.

+After three seasons with Iwaki, in December 2025 it was announced that Ishida would be joining J1 League club Kyoto Sanga.